 Hours: Open daily from 8am to 8pm

-Equestrian overnight camping is allowed, with parking space available for day riders if camp is not full.
+Equestrian overnight camping is allowed, with parking space available for day riders as well.

-Restrooms and showers were recently added!
-16 sites with 30 amp electric and water hookups, and 2 horse pens per site.
-Several of the pens are covered.
-Horse pens are 12×12’, and most can be opened to 12×24 for those camping with one horse.
+- Two horse pens per site; several of the pens are covered.
+Horse pens are 12×12’ Priefert panels; most pens can be opened to 12×24 for those camping with one horse.

 Camp for $35/night with 2 pens included in that price, reservations required.
-Day Riders are welcome (if space available) at $10 per trailer.
+Day Riders are welcome at $10 per trailer.
 Includes secured parking and access to potable water & facilities.
 Contact camp in advance.
 There is no fee to ride the trails.